gwillen/herring/README.md

 `createdb herringdb`

-When running as Metropolitan Rage Warehouse, get the Python module of stuff we can't commit to GitHub by downloading it from the pinned entry in https://ireproof.slack.com/messages/tech/.
+When running as Rage for the Galaxy, get the Python module of stuff we can't commit to GitHub by downloading it from the pinned entry in https://ireproof.slack.com/messages/tech/.
 Save it as `herring/herring/secrets.py` (that is, in the same directory that settings.py is in).

 Run: